 Leadership and civic engagement

 The Wartburg Institute for Leadership Education provides formal and informal opportunities for students to discover their own leadership potential, examine issues facing their communities, and learn about the obligations of citizens to contribute to community welfare and growth.
-The Leadership Certificate Program is acknowledged on the student’s transcript and involves course work, critical reflection on leadership, and involvement in community outreach.
+The Leadership Minor is acknowledged on the student’s transcript and involves course work, critical reflection on leadership, and involvement in community outreach.
 A High School Leadership Workshop engages high school students in leadership education and pairs them with Wartburg student mentors to complete service projects in their communities.

 Wartburg supports the concept of a socially, culturally, and economically diverse student body and provides financial aid to more than 98 percent of its students.
 Scholarships help Wartburg attract top students and make a Wartburg education feasible for students from all segments of society.
 Annually funded and endowed scholarships free up institutional funds for other critical needs and create a bond between donors and current students.
 Donors are invited to meet their recipients at an annual scholarship luncheon.